Statements After a Car Accident that Could Hurt Your Claim

 Victims injured in car accidents have a right to be compensated for any damages sustained due to the actions of a negligent driver.
 However, insurance companies often try to use certain tactics to trick you into saying or doing something damaging that could greatly affect your claim for compensation.

-Our legal team at Lynch Law Firm are prepared to protect your best interests by handing all communications with the insurance company on your behalf.
+Our legal team at Lynch Law Firm, PC are prepared to protect your best interests by handing all communications with the insurance company on your behalf.
 Contact us today to schedule a free, no-obligation consultation.
 There are no upfront fees unless we help you recover favorable compensation.

 We look forward to helping you.
 Call (800) 518-0508 now.